The Cherokee Cut ups are a group of friends dedicated to playing the best Bluegrass music we can possibly play!

 | Bed & Breakfast

-The Kids' Corner will be held in the parking lot next to the fountain in downtown Cartersville, and will feature a variety of activities and games for children to enjoy from 12:00 - 5:00pm.
-There will be an opportunity for children 12 and under to design their own train conductor hat; attempt to catch a fish; have their face painted; work off some energy in a bounce house; or leave their mark painting on a wooden train.
+The Kids' Corner will be held in the parking lot next to the water fountain in Historic Downtown Cartersville, and will feature a variety of activities and games for children to enjoy from 12:00 - 5:00pm.
+There will be an opportunity for children 12 and under to participate in our coloring contest; design their own train conductor hat; attempt to catch a fish in the fountain; have their face painted; work off some energy in a bounce house; or leave their mark painting on a wooden train.